Building a RAG system with Meilisearch: a comprehensive guide

 Adjusting relevancy for accurate results

 Fine-tune your search parameters based on your specific use case.
-Adjust the hybrid search semantic ratio to balance conceptual understanding and exact matching based on the needs of your domain.
+Adjust the hybrid search semantic ratio to balance conceptual understanding and exact matching based on your domain's needs.
 Use the ranking score threshold to filter out low-quality matches, but be careful not to set it too high and miss valuable contextual information.

 Setting up Meilisearch for RAG